Jason-Tadeusz/Project-1/README.md

 Answer: 6

+Question 18.
 How many seconds elapsed between the time the brute force password scan identified the correct password and the compromised login?

 To answer this, we will narrow the query so that only events in which the correct password “batman” was used are displayed.